AramZS/aramzs.xyz/src/content/essays/2025-12-20-last-chance-to-be.md

 What do you use it for?
 That's the big question.

 The question isn't can we have Good AI then, at least not right now.
+Good "AI" basically exists but it isn't really useful to the normal person.
+Like most LLM products, they are useful only to experts who understand their use and the field they are using them in.
+But bad AI exists and people are using it.

-It's can we have *good AI users*.
+The question to ask instead is can we produce *good AI users*.
 What are the affordances of a system built this way and what can we do to shape such a product to force good design and allow for healthy use (both for the individual and the community)?

 ## Who to be when you're being AI-assisted

+First, when you build a product it should not be personable.
+Such products should avoid personality and emotive language whenever possible.
+We're already [seeing major media organizations attribute comments to AI agents](https://bsky.app/profile/chronotope.aramzs.xyz/post/3mbhaveybs72d).
+[AI can't give comments](https://arstechnica.com/ai/2026/01/no-grok-cant-really-apologize-for-posting-non-consensual-sexual-images/), it can't be your friend, it can't date you.
+It does not make "[decisions](https://bsky.app/profile/chronotope.aramzs.xyz/post/3mbhd3rbwpf2q)".
+It's just generating text.
+If you make decisions off of that, it's you doing the decision making.
+ChatGPT joins a long tradition of magic 8 balls, tarot cards, and other forms of divination where you are reading patterns out of random outputs.

+Don't make your chatbot chatty.

+Then there is the question of what you allow it to do.
+Putting guardrails around chatbots can be difficult but some things are pretty basic - respecting that it is built on stolen data means some basics: don't allow it to crawl the web on its own; don't allow it to generate images; don't allow it to generate long-form text.